marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/how-to-use-inline-assembly-language-in-c-code.rst

    configuration in older tetex distributions.
 Known to not work: tetex-1.0.7, known to work: tetex-2.0.2.

+.. index:: assembler names for identifiers, names used in assembler code, identifiers, names in assembler code

 .. _asm-labels:

-.. index:: assembler names for identifiers

-.. index:: names used in assembler code

-.. index:: identifiers, names in assembler code

 Controlling Names Used in Assembler Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^